Buying vs. Renting a Trailer

 The True Cost of Trailer Ownership

-When you weigh the benefits of owning your trailer compared to renting one, you need to look at the big picture.
+When you weigh the benefits of owning compared to renting a trailer, you need to look at the big picture.
 That’s what the true cost of ownership is.
 When you add it all up, you get a real sense of value.
-That way you’re assured you’re making the right decision at your time of purchase or rental.
+That way, you’re assured you’re making the right decision when purchasing or renting.

 Depreciation is the calculated decline or decrease in your trailer’s value due to age, wear and tear, market forces and general value calculation.
 Fortunately for trailer owners, these assets don’t depreciate anywhere near what cars, trucks and other motor-powered implements do.
 There’s no “Blue Book” or “Black Book” standard in the trailer business.
 Each trailer gets assessed on its own perceived value within the marketplace.